SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 \end{aligned}
 $$

-It is easy to have an absolute view on a subset of the security universe (a and b's expected return are 5% and 10%)
+For example, for a universe of security a, b, c.
+It is easy to have an absolute view on a subset of the security universe (like a and b's expected return are 5% and 10%)

 $$
 \begin{aligned}